dylanR96/individuellt_projekt_Airbean_API/README.md

 Go to the "Body" tab (in Postman or Insomnia).
 Select "JSON" as the format.
 Paste your JSON structure into the json field.

+To add a new product, add an id, title, description and price for the new product.

 Example of JSON structure for adding a new product: